gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

 ### Low currents (about 4 mA) will flow through this circuit, so any wires and switches will work.
 ## Connect the switch to the screw terminal labeled on/off.
 ### Current can flow either way through a switch so either wire from the switch can go to either terminal.
 It doesn't matter for a switch (and I recommend just using a regular switch), but in case you're interested, the terminal closer to the battery is connected to the positive wire of the battery and the terminal closer to the left motor should be pulled to 12 Volts to turn the board on.
+The MOSFETs interrupt the connection to the negative wire of the battery.
 ### An electrical connection between the two terminals of the on/off screw terminal block will turn the PCB on.

 # Wire the Joystick
+TODO
 # (optional) Wire Buttons and/or Speed Knob
+TODO
 # Program the Pico
 ## Flash the firmware to the Pico
 ### This step is only needed if your GBG-PCB wasn't programmed when it was assembled and tested.